 Scheduling a Visual Inspection/Test.
 Visual inspections/tests are scheduled in 15 minute time slots.
 When you call to request a visual inspection/test time slot, only the date will be scheduled.
 The business day preceding the scheduled inspection, the Fire Protection Systems Branch will confirm with the designated point of contact via telephone and give a 2-hour time frame for the inspection/test (e.g., 9:30 a.m. to 11:30 a.m.).
 Your representative must remain at the requested inspection location for the entire 2-hour time frame to meet the inspector.

-A 2-hour test, also known as a full test time slot, can be one of three designated 2-hour time periods scheduled Monday through Friday as follows:
+A 2-person test, also known as a full test time slot, can be one of three designated 2-hour time periods scheduled Monday through Friday as follows:

 Note: With proper notice and coordination, provided fire marshal staffing is available, earlier or expanded time periods may be scheduled.
 Earlier time periods may include a 5 a.m. to 7 a.m. inspection/test (Early-morning).
 Expanded time periods may be arranged for inspections and testing requiring multiple inspectors for greater than 2-hour time periods (Multiple 2-hour inspections/tests).
-After-hours and weekend inspection and testing services are not routinely available at this time.
+Additionally, overtime slots may be accommodated on weekends, pending inspector resources.
 Call 703-246-4821 for additional information.

-The following is a partial list of inspections or tests that may be scheduled for a 2-hour inspection/test:
+The following is a partial list of inspections or tests that may be scheduled for a 2-person inspection/test:

 - 2-Hour Hydrostatic Test (Except NFPA 13D Systems)